statphysandml/ParamHelper/README.md

 The example is explained in the following in more detail.

-Use case: We want to manange the parameters of a class Rectangle that can be used to compute the area of a rectangle.
+Use case: We want to manage the parameters of a class Rectangle that can be used to compute the area of a rectangle.

 The class RectangleParameter contains all parameters that are supossed to be tracked: